 We have seen that people learn in many different ways not just through formal means (but in many more informal ways.
 But there are other considerations too, in particular whether people learn intentionally or accidentally (ie as a by-product of doing something else) and also to what extent they are aware of what they have learned or not).
 The 4 D’s of Learning (Didactics,Discovery, Discourse and Doing) are plotted onto the graphic below.

 [A more in depth look of the concept of “learning” is provided on A word about the “learning” word.]

-In other words, workplace learning is not just about ensuring competence, compliance and conformance in today’s jobs but enabling and supporting individuals to learn in different ways for many different reasons – e.g. to solve performance problems, equip themselves with the knowledge and skills for the future, to keep up to date, or for inspiration.
+MWL is therefore not just about ensuring competence, compliance and conformance but enabling and supporting individuals to learn in different ways and for many different reasons – e.g. to solve performance problems, equip themselves with the knowledge and skills for the future, to keep up to date, or for inspiration –

-THREE: More importantly, MWL focuses on building a continuous learning environment.
+THREE: MWL means building a continuous learning environment

 - This doesn’t mean individuals continuously taking courses – although studying can be part of an individual’s personal and professional continuous learning strategy.

 - It doesn’t mean continuously training people – although training may well be part of of an organisation’s continuous L&D strategy – but recognising that learning happens every day in some form or other – planned and unplanned, conscious and unconscious – both inside and outside work.
 Organisations do need to offer a range of continuous learning opportunities, but this involves much more than just implementing an online course library, as Shelley Osborne explains.

 “It’s time for L&D and HR professionals to promote the value of continuous learning and move their teams away from the static programs that helped to breed the bad reputation of corporate training.”